Quantum Altermagnetic Instability in Disordered Metals: Model for a staggered anisotropic system

+The hopping amplitudes displaying the staggered anisotropy are depicted in Fig.~\ref{fig:lattice}.
+The Pauli matrices $\bm{\tau}$ represent the sublattice degree of freedom, $\psi^+_{\bm k \sigma}=(c^+_{A\bm k\sigma},c^+_{B\bm k\sigma})$.
 We will also consider as a model Hamiltonian for magnetic interactions an on-site Hubbard model, parametrized by the interaction strength $U$, where $a=\pm1$ labels the two sublattices.
 Within a mean field approach we can write,